Is Consciousness Fundamental? – Ed Kelly – Transcript

 Rick Archer: There you go.

-Rick Archer: Yes, I’ve interviewed him.
+Rick Archer: I’ve interviewed him.
 I’ve interviewed at least a dozen people who’ve had this kind of experience.

 Rick Archer: I just want to interject here that he lived a normal life and just was gifted with these capabilities.
-But there have been people who have had brain injuries, for instance, who suddenly acquired the ability to be an improvisational jazz pianist or something who had never studied piano.
+But there have been people who have had brain injuries, for instance, who suddenly acquired the ability to be a improvisational jazz pianist or something who had never studied piano.
 I mean things like that happen, right?

 Rick Archer: Like Rain Man, that kind of thing?